McHistory/nostalgia/README.md

 Compared to launching Enigma externally, the gradle task adds a name guesser plugin that automatically map enums and a few constant field names.

 ### `build`
-Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/OrnitheMC/calamus), and Feather names ("named") and packages Tiny V1 mappings into a zip archive.
+Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/OrnitheMC/calamus), and Nostalgia names ("named") and packages Tiny V1 mappings into a zip archive.

 ### `mapMinecraftToNamed`
-Builds a deobfuscated jar with Feather mappings and automapped fields (enums, etc.).
+Builds a deobfuscated jar with Nostalgia mappings and automapped fields (enums, etc.).
 Unmapped names will be filled with [intermediary](https://github.com/OrnitheMC/calamus) names.

 ### `decompileWithCfr`
 Decompile the mapped source code with the CFR decompiler. **Note:** This is not designed to be recompiled.